sblinde/vep-polaris/README.md

 > A lightweight toolkit to inspect, validate, and manage plugin data for [Ensembl Variant Effect Predictor](https://www.ensembl.org/vep) (VEP).

-**VEP Polaris** helps you navigate the complex ecosystem of Ensembl VEP plugin files by ensuring compatibility, correctness, and clarity in your annotation pipeline.
+**VEP Polaris** helps you navigate the complex ecosystem of Ensembl VEP plugin data files by ensuring compatibility, correctness, and clarity in your annotation pipeline.

+## Why Use VEP Polaris?

+-   Prevent silent or breaking VEP annotation errors due to chr1 vs 1 mismatches
+-   Test and validate plugin data structure before annotation
+-   Identify problematic or empty files in large plugin datasets
+-   Prepare and clean up custom plugin inputs

 ## Tools Included